We have received your inquiry and our staff will shortly be in contact with you.

 From GBP 715

 During you holiday in Wales you will be amazed by the fantastic selection of local produce and great food available at every turn.
-If you are interested in tracing the steps of your food from farm to fork, if you have a sweet tooth or a hankering for something savoury, Wales is the perfect place to be!
+Whether you are interested in tracing the steps of your food from farm to fork, if you have a sweet tooth or a hankering for something savoury, Wales is the perfect place to eat!

 We can also include additional services as required, such as: